-Is it Illegal to Drive with Snow and Ice on the Roof of a Car in Pennsylvania or New Jersey?
+Is it Illegal to Drive with Snow and Ice on the Roof of a Car in Pennsylvania?

 As we enter into November and Thanksgiving and the winter holidays approach, drivers in Pennsylvania, New Jersey, and throughout the northeast must meet the difficulties and challenges winter weather presents.
 The need to deal with accumulations of ice and snow is a fundamental and universal problem for drivers during the late-fall and winter months.
 While many drivers are probably most concerned with patches of snow and ice on the roadway or highway, ice and snow that accumulates on vehicles are often of equal concern.